SysKitTeam/docs-monitor/faq/faq.md

 ---
-description: This article outlines frequently asked questions regarding the SysKit Monitor.
+description: This article outlines frequently asked questions regarding the Syskit Monitor.
 ---

 # FAQ

-## What are SysKit's Monitor prerequisites?
+## What are Syskit's Monitor prerequisites?

 * Supported Windows operating system \(all versions\)—Windows Server 2008 to Windows 2016.
-* Net Framework 4.5.2 \(required only for the server on which you will install SysKit\)
+* Net Framework 4.5.2 \(required only for the server on which you will install Syskit\)
 * Microsoft SQL database—the free Microsoft SQL Express is supported.
 * Administrator account that is a member of a local admins security group on all the servers you plan to monitor.

 ## Can I monitor multiple RDS or Citrix farms from one place?

-Yes, SysKit Monitor allows you to monitor multiple farms all from one place.
+Yes, Syskit Monitor allows you to monitor multiple farms all from one place.
 For example, you can combine Windows 2008 with Windows 2012 R2 farms and your old Citrix Presentation Server 4.5 farm with the latest Citrix XenApp 7.6 farm to compare performance on different systems.

 ## Is XenDesktop supported?